-We hypothesize that stronger sustainability preferences from investors and the resulting price pressure on stocks with higher sustainability scores explains this positive relation between sustainability footprints and risk-adjusted performance.
-To test this mechanism, we present evidence consistent with price pressure on high sustainability stocks explaining the positive relation.
-More specifically, we find that high sustainability stocks are indeed subject to stronger price impact in the sense of Koijen and Yogo (2019), which is in line with anecdotal evidence
+We hypothesize that stronger sustainability preferences from investors and the resulting price pressure on stocks with higher sustainability scores explains the documented positive relation between sustainability footprints and risk-adjusted performance.
+We test this mechanism and find that high sustainability stocks are indeed subject to stronger price impact in the sense of Koijen and Yogo (2019), which is in line with anecdotal evidence showing that more institutions implement sustainable investing approaches in more recent years of our sample (since 2010).
+Consistent with this view, we also provide evidence that price pressure on high sustainability stocks is indeed stronger in more recent years.